 A: They can tell us a plethora of information, including the top and average speed a horse travels, the speed a horse travels for each furlong, the total distance covered, time elapsed and distance to go, and the in-running position of each horse.

 Q: What sort of things should I be looking for?

 A: There are many different possible answers to this, but James Willoughby’s article provides a perfect illustration of what we should look for.
 As he says, pace makes the race.
-Racehorses run best when their energy is used optimally; in most cases, this means the jockey must regulate their mount's effort as evenly as possible, taking into account the distance of the race and the bends and undulations of the track.
+Racehorses run best when their energy is used optimally; in most cases, this means the jockey must regulate their mount's effort as evenly as possible, considering the distance of the race and the bends and undulations of the track.
 Sectional times are recorded continuously through a race for each horse, using GPS technology to record its position at each instant.
 The analysis of the data can then provide valuable information as to a horse’s performance.
 For more, visit here.

-Q: Where will the data be published and which races will it be available for?
+Q: Where will the data be published, and which races will it be available for?

 A: The data will be available in the results section on www.racingtv.com the day after the fixture.